 Improving consistency and enhancing training across hematology laboratory networks

 Patients should receive the highest standard of care, whichever hospital they attend.
-Hematology Lab Manager Kristy Carnevale of Cincinnati Children’s describes how CellaVision technology and software has helped standardize processes and training to improve consistency across their multi-site hematology laboratory network.
+Dr Kristy Carnevale of Cincinnati Children’s Hospital Medical Center describes how CellaVision technology and software has helped standardize processes and training to improve consistency across their multi-site hematology laboratory network.

 Delivering a consistently high standard of patient care depends upon reliable results.
 However, when working with teams located across multiple laboratory sites, standardizing hematology workflows isn’t always straightforward.

-Cincinnati Children’s operates six hematology laboratories distributed across Cincinnati, with teams located at two large hospitals and four outpatient facilities.
+Cincinnati Children’s Hospital Medical Center operates six hematology laboratories distributed across Cincinnati, with teams located at two large hospitals and four outpatient facilities.
 With each site receiving different types of patients and serving different analysis needs, achieving consistent results could have been challenging.

-“Given the patients they serve, teams at our outpatient sites don’t routinely see the abnormal cells we see at the main laboratory,” explains Kristy Carnevale, Hematology Lab Manager at Cincinnati Children’s.
+“Given the patients they serve, teams at our outpatient sites don’t routinely see the abnormal cells we see at the main laboratory,” explains Dr Carnevale, Hematology Lab Manager at Cincinnati Children’s Hospital Medical Center.

 Yet despite the differences between sites, the Cincinnati hematology laboratory network has been safeguarding the highest standards of quality for the past five years.
 The solution?
 Seamlessly pooling expertise and training resources by putting digital cell morphology (DCM) at the heart of their strategy.

 Striving for consistency

 With outpatient sites seeing fewer abnormal or immature cell samples than the main hospital laboratory, Dr Carnevale knew that sharing pathology experience and expertise would play a key role in standardizing analyses across every laboratory.